dazuma/toys/toys/docs/guide.md

 Rake handles this by actually changing the current working directory to the directory containing the active Rakefile.
-Toys, however, does not change the working directory unless you tell it.
+Toys, however, does not change the working directory unless you tell it to.
 You can make the `list-tests` tool work correctly by changing the directory to the context directory (which is the directory containing the `.toys.rb` file, i.e. the `my-project` directory.)

     tool "list-tests" do